edenismine/MP20182_Project01/modules.md

+# Module core_main

+Library with the SandwichStore, SandwichSotreClerk, SandwichStoreSupervisor and Sandwich along with some other useful Interfaces like Article and Transaction.

-# Module main
+# Module app_main

-A sandwich stores' manager with a sandwich builder tool and location-specific inventory control.
+Demos the core module.